Thailand means “Land of the Free”. Keeping this in mind, you should give businesses in Thailand plenty of time and space when negotiating business.

 A person’s status can become clear, for example, from their appearance, age, professional position, family name, social connections or status symbols or income.
 Therefore you will be asked directly for these details, a way of doing things which foreigners often find too personal and indiscreet.
-For Thais this is simply a means to an end.
+For Thais, this is simply a means to an end.

 As a foreign manager, it is therefore important to dress and present yourself according to your own status.
-Designer labels, high quality fabrics, polished shoes and an expensive watch underline your personal status.
+Designer labels, high-quality fabrics, polished shoes and an expensive watch underline your personal status.

 The dress code in Thailand is conservative.
-Men should choose a dark blue or dark gray suit with a light shirt and tie.
+Men should choose a dark blue or dark grey suit with a light shirt and tie.
 Women should wear a knee-length skirt suit.
 Nylon stockings and closed shoes are compulsory and shoulders must be covered.
 But don’t worry, Thai office buildings are air-conditioned and it will be cool inside.